 For example, a customer might ask for a Cpk value of 1.33 or better, to ensure that (statistically speaking) the parts are close to the nominal value rather than the upper or lower limits of the specifications for tolerance.

 If the customer has very tight tolerances and is using the very maximum capabilities of a machine, then Cpk is not the best option, since the entire tolerance range will need to be used to meet the tight specification.
 However, with a looser tolerance range, the Cpk statistic can robustly be used to show conforming process and outcomes.

 Statistical Validity Wins the Day

-At Metal Cutting, we are always striving to keeps cost down while still providing the best quality for our customers’ products.
-In the end, with a statistically valid sampling plan in quality control, we can inspect a smaller number of pieces more carefully and give customers a high level of confidence that if the sample is acceptable, the entire lot is acceptable.
+At Metal Cutting, we are always striving to keep cost down while still providing the best quality for our customers’ products.
+In the end, with a statistically valid QC sampling plan, we can inspect a smaller number of pieces more carefully and give customers a high level of confidence that if the sample is acceptable, the entire lot is acceptable.

-Whatever your preferred sampling plan may be, it is important to include this information in your specifications and your request for a project estimate.
-That way, Metal Cutting can make recommendations and provide a more accurate and timely quote that includes inspection in the total cost of your parts.
+But remember, whatever your preferred sampling plan may be, it is important to include this information in your specifications and your request for a project estimate.
+That way, your manufacturing partner can provide a more accurate and timely quote — one that includes inspection in the total cost of your parts.